 You can feel out landlords to figure out if they do a credit check.
 As you inquire about an apartment, ask the landlord what criteria is used to approve tenants for the rental.
 If credit check isn't one of them, then you have one less thing to worry about.
 However, if there is a credit check involved, you have some additional options for getting approved.

 Getting someone to vouch for your financial responsibility can help dampen the effect of negative entries on your credit report.
-Contact people with whom you've have a financial relationship – previous landlords, your bank, current/previous employers.
+Contact people with whom you've have a financial relationship – previous landlords, your bank, current/previous employers - and ask for a reference letter.

-Unpaid past due balances, especially to other landlords or utility companies, are more likely to get you denied.
-If you have past due accounts on your credit report, pay them off and get the creditor or lender to write a letter stating the account has been paid in full.
+You're more likely to be denied if you have unpaid past due balances, especially to other landlords or utility companies.
+If you have past due accounts on your credit report, pay them off and get the business to write a letter or print a statement showing the account has been paid in full.

 Be careful about the situations in which you use letters of recommendation.
 If a landlord hasn't checked your credit and isn't aware of your credit history he may become unnecessarily suspicious when you hand him a letter explaining your past financial problems.
 Landlords have to get your permission before checking your credit, so it won't be a surprise when they do.